aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 **How to delete AWS CloudFormation stacks within stack set**

 1. Navigate to the [AWS CloudFormation StackSets console.](https://console.aws.amazon.com/cloudformation/home#/stacksets)
 2. Select the CloudFormation stack set you want to delete the stacks from.
-Choose the last stack set you created, i.e. `example_ec2instance` stack set.
+Choose the last stack set you created, i.e., `example-ec2instance-workshop`.
-3. From top right section of the page, select **Actions** and choose **Delete stacks from StackSet**.
+3. From top-right section of the page, select **Actions**, and choose **Delete stacks from StackSet**.
 4. Under **Accounts**, select **Deploy stacks in accounts** under **Deployment locations**.
 5. Under **Account numbers** enter the 12-digit AWS account ID for the account you are using for this lab.
-You can find this by selecting the user/role drop down you have logged into the account with on the top right corner.
 6. For **Specify regions** select **Add all regions**.
 This will automatically select the AWS Regions that the StackSet deployed stacks into.
 Choose **Next**.
 7. The **Status** changes to `PENDING`.
 8. Refresh until the **Status** changes to `SUCCEEDED`.
-9. Follow steps 2 through 8 for the other two stack sets (i.e. example_securitygroup and example_network).
+9. Follow steps 2 through 8 for the other two stack sets, and in the following order: `example-securitygroup-workshop`, and `example-network-workshop`.

 Now that you have deleted stacks within each StackSet, you will now choose to delete the empty StackSet.